An initiative to safeguard vulnerable children in taxis, hotels and in sport.

 Local and national evidence shows that CSE can take place in hotels, pubs, cafes and places licensed to sell alcohol.
 Taxis can also be used to transport young people who are then exploited.
 We are working to make sure people working in these environments can spot the warning signs and have the confidence to report their concerns by talking to their supervisor and calling 101, quoting ‘Operation Makesafe’.

-CSE isn’t always easy to spot, but there are signs to look out for, so businesses are being provided with campaign posters and training sheets (see below) to raise awareness among their customers and staff.
+Child Exploitation isn’t always easy to spot, but there are signs to look out for, so businesses are being provided with campaign posters and training sheets (see below) to raise awareness among their customers and staff.

 Don’t ignore your gut feeling that something isn't right.
 Say something if you see something.